-- · Small, hard bowel movements
+- Small, hard bowel movements

 - Stomachache and/or cramps

 - · Passing a lot of gas

-- · Swelling in the stomach
+- Swelling in the stomach

-- · Loss of appetite
+- Loss of appetite

 - Nausea and/or vomiting

 - · Not having regular bowel movements

 Constipation can be a side effect of cancer treatment.
-Older people may be at greater risk.
+People who are older may be at greater risk.
 Low fluid intake or taking pain medications, and other diseases such as diabetes, can also cause constipation.
-Follow these tips to prevent or treat constipation:
+Follow these tips to manage constipation: